Ataxia, Dyspraxia and Apraxia

 Apraxia is the term that is used to describe the complete loss of this ability.

 Tops Fitness and Rehabilitation can help:

-- Provide an assessment to establish the implications of poor movement patterns and tailor a programme to achieve your goals
+- Our vestibular physiotherapist will perform an assessment to establish the implications of your poor movement control and tailor a programme to achieve your goals

 - Provide an exercise programme to improve strength and flexibility